pcrane70/kinetic-java-tools/README.md

 ```

 ###Get vendor specific logs
 Get vendor specific logs from the devices specified in the driveListInputFile.

+The required inputs for the script includes the following:
+  * name ~ Used to specify the specific vendor log name.
 The Seagate drive specific log name is com.Seagate.Kinetic.HDD.Gen1 (as shown in the example).

-The output of this command is stored in the output file if specified.
-Otherwise, it is printed on the console.
-The format is in JSON format.
+  * in ~ Used to specify path of the input file that contains the list of IP addresses for the commmand, i.e. drives.txt.

+The optional inputs for the script includes the following:
+  * usessl ~ If option is set to true, the Kinetic tool uses Secure Socket connection to communicate with the devices.
+By defualt, this option is set to false.
+  * clversion ~ When used, only devices set with the specified cluster version are discovered.
+  * identity ~ Identity of user priviledges based on configured Access Control List (ACL) for the device.
+Option does not apply if ACL is not configured.
+  * key ~ The security key used in concurrent with the identity option to determine access privledges.
+  * reqtimeout ~ Used to specify the request time to connect with the device via TCP or SSL connections.
+The default request timeout is set to 30 seconds.
 ```
 ktool.sh -getvendorspecificdevicelog <-name <vendorspecificname>> <-in <driveListInputFile>> [-out <logOutputFile>] [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]